hermanussen/CompileTimeMethodExecutionGenerator/README.md

 - You may want to change the implementation of the method during development
 - You don't mind if this slightly slows down your project's compilation

-It may actually be a really bad idea to use this, once .NET 5 is released.
+It may actually be a really bad idea to use this.
 I could imagine that visual studio will be very slow because of this (because the live compilation will also be very slow).

 ## How does it work?